flectra-hq/flectra/doc/setup/deploy.rst

 Configuration samples
 ---------------------

-* show only databases with names beginning with 'mycompany'
+* Show only databases with names beginning with 'mycompany'

-in ``/etc/odoo.conf`` set:
+in ``/etc/flectra.conf`` set:

 .. code-block:: ini